siscely/bloc-jams-angular/README.md

      var currentAlbum = Fixtures.getAlbum();
  ...
  ```
-Remember to write documentation for this private attribute.

 Remember to include the Fixtures factory at the bottom of the file as well:

 ~/bloc/bloc-jams-angular/app/scripts/services/SongPlayer.js